Central Park: Structures and exhibitions

-Cleopatra's Needle, a red granite obelisk west of the Metropolitan Museum of Art, is the oldest man-made structure in Central Park.
+Cleopatra's Needle, a red granite obelisk west of the Metropolitan Museum of Art, is the oldest human-made structure in Central Park.
 The needle in Central Park is one of three Cleopatra's Needles that were originally erected at the Temple of Ra in Heliopolis in Ancient Egypt around 1450 BC by the Pharaoh Thutmose III.
 The hieroglyphs were inscribed about 200 years later by Pharaoh Rameses II to glorify his military victories.
 The needles are so named because they were later moved to in front of the Caesarium in Alexandria, a temple originally built by Cleopatra VII of Egypt in honor of Mark Antony.
 The needle in Central Park arrived in late 1880 and was dedicated early the following year.

 The Strawberry Fields memorial, near Central Park West and 72nd Street, is a memorial commemorating John Lennon, who was murdered outside the nearby Dakota apartment building.
 The city dedicated Strawberry Fields in Lennon's honor in April 1981, and the memorial was completely rebuilt and rededicated on what would have been Lennon's 45th birthday, October 9, 1985.
 Countries from all around the world contributed trees, and Italy donated the "Imagine" mosaic in the center of the memorial.
 It has since become the site of impromptu memorial gatherings for other notables.

 For 16 days in 2005, Central Park was the setting for Christo and Jeanne-Claude's installation The Gates, an exhibition that had been planned since 1979.
 Although the project was the subject of mixed reactions, it was a major attraction for the park while it was open, drawing over a million people.

 Restaurants

 Central Park contains two indoor restaurants.
 Tavern on the Green, at Central Park West and West 67th Street, was built in 1870 as a sheepfold and was converted into a restaurant in 1934.
-The Tavern on the Green was renovated and expanded in 1974; it was closed in 2009 and reopened five years later after a renovation.
+The Tavern on the Green was expanded between 1974 and 1976; it was closed in 2009 and reopened five years later after a renovation.
 The Loeb Boathouse restaurant is at the Loeb Boathouse, on the Lake, near Fifth Avenue between 74th and 75th streets.
 Though the boathouse was constructed in 1954, its restaurant opened in 1983.